 The Director of Photography & Cinematographer

 What makes a great Director of Photography?
-The ability to conceptualize a shot and it’s part in a sequence and story, determine how it can best be captured, and then communicate that clearly to the rest of the camera, lighting and gaffer team - or just go ahead and shoot it himself where lean and mean is the nature of the project.
+A DP must have the ability to conceptualize a shot and it’s part in a sequence and story, determine how it can best be captured, and then communicate that clearly to the rest of the camera, lighting and gaffer team - or just go ahead and shoot it himself where lean and mean is the nature of the project.

-Of course, it’s essential to have an innate feel for composition, lighting, color, motion and focus but I take that as a given in any professional who has been working in the same role for many years successfully.
+Of course, it’s essential to have an innate feel for composition, lighting, color, motion and focus.
+However I take that as a given in any professional who has been working in the same role for many years successfully.

-But when you have a high degree of expertise across several disciplines it can invite the question are you are actually a master of none and just a generalist?
-I consider myself to be very lucky as I’m an excellent Director, Cinematographer, Videographer, Editor and Colorist – and have made my living doing the first three of these for over twenty years, adding color grading in the last few years as a natural extension to my work as a DP.
+When you have a high degree of expertise across several disciplines it can invite the question are you are actually a master of none and just a generalist?
+I consider myself to be very lucky as I’m an excellent Director, Cinematographer, Videographer, Editor and Colorist.
+I have made my living doing the first three of these for over twenty years, adding color grading in the last few years as a natural extension to my work as a DP.
 This breadth of skills makes me better at handling the many diverse demands put on the head of the camera department and right hand of the Director.